Officials investigate alleged crowd racism at Test

 Edgbaston officials are investigating allegations of racist behaviour by members of the crowd during the ongoing Test between England and India.

-One account on social media said there was racist behaviour towards India fans in the Eric Hollies stand.
+One account on social media said there was racist abuse directed at India fans in the Eric Hollies stand.

 Another stated the "disgusting racism" faced was "some of the worst abuse we've ever experienced at a match".